-Plans for this final, major one-person exhibit began 18 months before it opened and was an ambitious attempt to mount the strongest and most extensive exhibit I had ever done.
+Plans for this final, major one-person exhibit at the end of my teaching career at Dordt began 18 months before it opened and was an ambitious attempt to mount the strongest and most extensive exhibit I have ever mounted.
 I guess I wanted my exit from Dordt after over 20 years to be both a final bow while a full-time educator and also to see if I could pull off a strong body of new work that might set the tenor for my new career as a full-time working artist.

 The exhibit exceeded my expectations and reminded me of the power of art to drive the mysterious process of art making; how deep involvement with a project can allow the pieces themselves to affect, even direct the decisions that went into each stage of process.
 The work developed into a kind of driving need or obsession to pursue a mystery of marks, images and associations, where subtle changes in expression of faces or figurative poses can suggest that range of human, or angelic emotion and physicality that travels between angel and beast.
 I believe this exhibit of all new work was a worthwhile endeavor, one that I consider to be a healthy obsession, and one that holds an amazing journey if one is willing to wrestle with the substantial demands of complex art media and process.
 The essential driving force for me is the power of figurative movement and the metaphysical and metaphorical impact of angelic form and presence.
 These ideas spring from the long standing Angel Eyes Series in graphic images and figure/landscape drawing.